Which Canon RF wide angle lens to choose?

 |

-The Tamron 11-20 mm f/2.8 Di III-A RXD is a premium ultra-wide-angle zoom lens released in December 2024.
+The Tamron 11-20 mm f/2.8 Di III-A RXD is a premium ultra-wide-angle zoom lens for Canon RF-S, announced in 2025.
 It offers a focal length range of 11-20mm and is compact and lightweight.
 In addition, its constant aperture of f/2.8 offers more possibilities in low-light conditions.
 It has 12 elements in 10 groups, including 5 special lenses (aspherical and low dispersion) to optimise sharpness and limit chromatic aberrations.
 It also has an RXD autofocus motor for fast and silent focusing.

 In terms of performance, sharpness in the center is exceptional from f/2.8.
 At the edges, you will have to close the aperture a little to get a more homogeneous image.
 As for optical flaws, distortion and vignetting are visible, but can be corrected in post-production.

 As you will have understood, the Tamron 11-20 mm f/2.8 Di III-A RXD is mainly intended for landscape, architecture, astrophotography and video.
-This Tamron lens is positioned as a premium alternative to the Canon RF-S 10-18 mm f/4.5-6.3, with better optical quality and better low-light performance.
-Compared to the Sigma 10-18 mm f/2.8 DC DN, it offers a wider focal range, faster autofocus and better control of chromatic aberrations.
+This Tamron lens is positioned as a premium alternative to the Canon RF-S 10-18 mm f/4.5-6.3, with better low-light performance and a brighter constant aperture.
+Compared with the Sigma 10-18 mm f/2.8 DC DN, it offers a slightly longer zoom range, while the Sigma remains the more compact option.

 4. Samyang 12mm f/2 AF RF-S